Kevin-Conlin/DreamTeam/README.md

 # DreamTeam
-This Repository contains all of the source code used in Project 2 for the group: Kevin Conlin, John Rice, Roger Griffin, Samuel Owens, and Ernie Chu.
+This Repository contains all of the source code used in Project 2 for the following group: Kevin Conlin, John Rice, Roger Griffin, Samuel Owens, and Ernie Chu.

 Project Outline:
 1) Create a Spark Application that processes Twitter data for the accounts of the following individuals: Elon Musk, Jeff Bezos, Tim Cook, Mark Zuckerberg, Jack Dorsey, and Elizabeth Holmes.